LoginRadius/engineering-portal/content/growth/why-should-implement-social-login-authentication/index.md

 tags: ["social login authentication","data security","cx"]
 author: "Srishti Singh"
 description: "If you're building a startup today, social login should be the default, not an afterthought.
 It will give you a huge competitive advantage, because your users won't have to register or even create an email address to use your site."
-metadescription: "Social Login Authentication is the most recent form of CIAM authentication.
-Determine just how beneficial this form of authentication is in garnering consumer trust."
+metadescription: "Social Login Authentication is the latest form of CIAM authentication.
+Boost your website or app's conversion rate and provide a seamless user experience by effortlessly implementing Social Login."
-metatitle: "Why Should You Implement Social Login Authentication"
+metatitle: "What is Social Login Authentication and Why Should You Implement it?"
 ---

 For an end-user, convenience is everything.
 For this reason, the development process that most developers follow focuses primarily on making the application as easy to use and convenient as possible.
 This focus would then result in the creation of a new login option, Social Logins.

 ## What is Social Login Authentication?

 In a nutshell, [social login](https://www.loginradius.com/social-login/) contributes to a more efficient form of user management.
-The concept of social login authentication involves creating a single sign-on for applications.
+The concept of social login authentication or social authentication involves creating a single sign-on for applications.
 This means that users can sign up for a range of applications or websites without having to repeatedly input their credentials.

 The login credentials usually come from a social media platform like Twitter, Facebook, and more, which the user can use to automatically input the credentials they require.
 Thus, the process of user authentication will be cut short significantly for users.